TheFearlessDeath500/saikyo-kakumei/README.md

 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHOR OR COPYRIGHT HOLDER BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SKIN.
+IN NO EVENT SHALL THE AUTHOR OR COPYRIGHT HOLDER BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH OPENTAIKO OR THE USE OR OTHER DEALINGS IN THE SKIN.

 Full resolution Open-World Memories (Chapter I to V) assets courtesy of DashyDesu, and is used with permission from the artist.
-Project OutFox and its subsidiaries are a trademark of the OutFox Team.
-All assets have been verified to ensure that there is nothing out of place.
 For more art like this, please visit @dashydesu on X (Twitter), Bluesky, or Discord.

 Any and all font licenses are to be found in the Licenses folder.
 Any mention of copyrighted content that you wish to remove should be done by either of the two methods: